Simms G4 Pro Jacket Review By Matt Tripet

 Maybe being a sucker for new kit, it was in fact an essential piece of kit I lacked in my kit before hiking into the backcountry of Tasmania early this year with Gus Lapin.
 I had arrived in Tassie, snowstorms forecast and my trusty G4 was at home in the Snowy Mountains.
 But Mike and Jules at the essential Flyfisher came to my rescue in my time of ‘rookie-like moment’ despair.

-So, what’s different and sets it apart form it predecessor and its competitors?
+So, what’s different and sets it apart from its predecessor and its competitors?

 My first response to these questions came immediately after putting the jacket on and allowing my hands to make reference of the pocket configurations and what I would describe as the meticulous design attributes Simms put into all their gear.